Grants to individuals - guidance notes

 - Awards are granted directly to students under the age of 25 undertaking higher/further education, apprenticeships or other direct educational activities.
 Consideration will also be given to young people wanting to pursue courses in the arts, music, dancing etc.

-- Individuals must be under the age of 25 years old and have lived in The London Borough of Southwark for at least 2 years prior to starting their course.
+- Individuals must be under the age of 25 years old and currently live in The London Borough of Southwark.

 - Trustees meet four times a year and grant applications can be made at any time.
 However, please see Deadlines for Applications & Meeting Dates to ensure you apply within the cut-off date.
 Applications must be received by the deadline date or they will not be considered.